Passing Cells by Reference

 }

-as a memory that is passed in by reference to the component.
+as a memory that is passed by reference to the component.

-Inside the component we can use the cell like any other cell in the program.
+Inside the component, we can use the cell as usual.

-Next, to pass the memory to the component, we can use the invoke
+Next, to pass the memory to the component, we use the invoke

 syntax: